pcotret/litex-wiki/Reuse-a-(System)Verilog,-VHDL,-(n)Migen,-Spinal-HDL,-Chisel-core.md

 With the `Instance`,  the design is now aware of the configuration and interfaces of the integrated core but **still don't know from where this core comes and in which language it is described**.

-Adding the sources of the core to the design will allow LiteX to pass these to the synthesis toolchain and let the toolchain do the synthesis of the core and integration.
+Adding the sources of the core to the design will allow LiteX to pass these informations to the synthesis toolchain and let the toolchain do the synthesis of the core and integration in the design.

 Adding the **single source to the LiteX design** is done with `platform.add_source(...)`
 ```python3